 Each year during the Fall Conference, the Kansas Public Health Association recognizes service and commitment to public health through a variety of awards.

-The Awards Committee will consider nominations that are submitted by June 30th each year.
+The Awards Committee is now considering nominations that are submitted by June 24, 2016.

 - Samuel J. Crumbine Medal, KPHA's highest award, is given for meritorious service and state, regional, or national recognition related to the improvement of the health of Kansans and/or the environment of the state.
 Recipients of other KPHA awards may receive this award.
 This award includes a $2,000 scholarship prize.